kubernetes/website/docs/home/contribute/localization.md

 title: Localizing Kubernetes Documentation
 ---

-To add a localization of Kubernetes documentation to the Kubernetes website, localizations must meet the following requirements for _workflow_ (how to localize) and _output_ (what to localize).
+We're happy to add localizations of Kubernetes documentation to the website!

+Localizations must meet the following requirements for _workflow_ (how to localize) and _output_ (what to localize).

 ## Workflow